moosetechnology/moose-wiki/README.md

 ### Parsers

-Parsing source code to analyse is an important part of Moose.
+Parsing source code to analyze is an important part of Moose.
-There are different (so called) parsers already created at various stages of progress that you can use and/or contribute to.
+There are different (so-called) parsers already created at various stages of progress that you can use and/or contribute to.

 Note: they do more than parsing since they also resolve names in the parsed code and this is not a small task.